jwhalee/play-as-code/play-backend/elasticstack/README.md

 also needed kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud info --format='value(config.account)')

 the k8s roles for elastic agent are not wanting to get ported into HCL so I'm leaving it for now.

+### bootstrapping the 3 sample datasets

+- go into grafana. click add integration. search for "sample" or "example".
+Install all three dummy datasets.
+TODO: can we do this from command line? directly into elastic?